Air Force ROTC —Very useful information about the Air Force ROTC program.

 Army ROTC —Very useful information about the Army ROTC program.

-DANTES—Main site for information about the Defense Activities for Non-Traditional Education Support; has up-to-date news about tuition assistance programs, information workshops, and testing.
+DANTES (Defense Activities for Non-Traditional Education Support)—Main site for information about DANTES that provides up-to-date news regarding tuition assistance programs, information workshops, and testing.

 DOD—Official site of the United States Department of Defense.